ARTICLE

 DuPont shift schedule

 A DuPont schedule requires employees to work 12-hour shifts throughout a 28-day cycle.
 Workers alternate between an equal number of day and night shifts throughout a single rotation and have three consecutive days off every other week.
-Then, employees get a full week off from work at the end of the cycle.
+Then, employees get a whole week off from work at the end of the cycle.
 The pattern works in these four stages:

-• Stage 1: Work four nights in a row, and then have three days off.
+• Stage 1: Work four nights in a row and then have three days off.

-• Stage 2: Work three day shifts, have one day off, and then work three night shifts.
+• Stage 2: Work three-day shifts, have one day off, and then work three-night shifts.

-• Stage 3: Have three days off, and then work four day shifts.
+• Stage 3: Have three days off, and then work four shifts.

-• Stage 4: Have seven consecutive days off.
+• Stage 4:Have seven consecutive days off.

 Advantages